ECronin1973/Applied_Statistics_MyWork/README.md

 ### Generate Histogram

-A Histogram was generated using the following code and is displayed below
+A Histogram was generated using the following code and is displayed below.

 ```<python>
 # Create a figure